 download the HMRC app from the App Store if you have an Apple device

 - download the HMRC app from the Google Play Store if you have an Android device

 You can make a claim for someone else in some circumstances - for example if they're severely disabled.

 If you can’t make a claim online or using the app, you’ll need to download and fill out the claim form on GOV.UK.
 Post the form to HM Revenue and Customs (HMRC) with your documents.
 When you send your claim form, certificates or passport, ask the post office for proof of postage - you might need to prove when you sent them.

 HMRC might contact you if they need more information about your claim.
 For example, if you don't live with the child they might ask you for evidence that you pay to support them.

-If you were eligible for Child Benefit before HMRC got your claim form, your claim will be automatically backdated - up to a maximum of 3 months.
+If you were eligible for Child Benefit before HMRC got your claim, it will be automatically backdated - up to a maximum of 3 months.
 This means you'll get an extra 1, 2 or 3 months' of Child Benefit included in your first payment.

 Child Benefit will be paid into your bank account every 4 weeks.

-You can ask to be paid weekly on the claim form if you're a single parent or if you or your partner get either:
+You can ask to be paid weekly on the claim form if you're a single parent or if you or your partner gets either: